What is it?

 What can you gain from membership in CJSF?

 Students who qualify based on their academics and are active members for their last 3 semesters at Union will graduate with Honors and they will be accepted as an Associate Member in CSF (the high school version of CJSF program).
-For Union Middle School's promotion ceremony they may purchase a CJSF gold pin and/or an honors cord from the student store if eligible.
+For Union Middle School's promotion ceremony they will receive a CJSF gold pin and honors seal on their UMS diploma if eligible.

 When do I apply?